metaperl/pure-python-web-development/jupyterbook/practical-guide.md

 # Practical Guide

-The practical guide is divided into “classes”.
-In many cases a Class B solution can be just as good as a Class A solution.
+TODOMVC examples are an excellent hands-on practical guide to pure python web frameworks.
+That being said, over time, it seemed beneficial to create a practical divided into “classes”.
+In many cases a Class B solution can be just as useful as a Class A solution.
 Class A solutions are complete solutions to any functionality you might have to tackle in a world-class webapp serving hundreds of thousands of hits for thousands if not millions of users.
 Class B solutions solve a particular problem and do it well.

 There was a recent post to reddit Python where a person needed a simple UI for uploading files and then running a process.
-I recommended the Class B solution Gradio and in a few lines of Python he had a nice-looking application that fulfilled the needs for him and his professor.
+I recommended the Class B solution Gradio and in a few lines of Python he had a nice-looking application that fulfilled the needs for him and his professor: he wasnt trying to serve up contents for millions of users.
+He didn't need A and A. He got what he needed and was happy with this Class B pure python solution.

 So Class A and Class B are excellent solutions.
 Class C and Class D are lacking in some facet but may still find some use.